 Ideal for families and golfing groups alike, Cedar Lodge, our luxury Portpatrick holiday house, has four bedrooms, all with en suites, and sleeps 8 people.
 A wooden lodge, the house is decorated in a New England clapper board style externally, whilst inside it has the same stylish interiors as our Corsewall Estate Holiday Cottages.
-It is only a five minute walk from the seafront and the centre of Portpatrick.
+It is only a nine minute walk from the seafront and the centre of Portpatrick, Dumfries and Galloway.

-As with all our Dumfries and Galloway holiday cottages, the lodge has been completely refurbished from top to toe.
+The luxury Portpatrick holiday house has been completely refurbished from top to toe.
 Inside, our Portpatrick holiday house has a large open plan kitchen, sitting and dining room with a wall of French doors, which open onto a large deck, which offers amazing sea views.
-In the spacious sitting room area, there’s a corner sofa, three armchairs around the electric wood burning style stove and a 40″ smart television.
+In the spacious sitting room area, there’s a corner sofa, three armchairs around the electric wood burner and a 40″ smart television.

 The kitchen is well equipped with a double oven, dishwasher, gas hob, fridge-freezer and washing machine – all the appliances are Neff.
 It has a good range of glasses, cutlery, Port Meirion plates, pots and pans, oven to tableware, knives, utensils etc. There’s an antique restored pine dining table in the dining area, which seats 8 comfortably and a couple of bar stools for chatting up the chef when they are preparing supper!